Lilian Velez

-Lilian Velez-Clímaco (March 3, 1924 – July 26, 1948) was a Filipina film actress and singer.
-Her 1948 murder by fellow actor Narding Anzures scandalized the post-war Philippines.
+Lilian Cananea Velez-Clímaco (March 3, 1924 – June 26, 1948) was a Filipina film actress and singer.
+Her 1948 murder by fellow actor Narding Anzures was widely covered during the post-war Philippines.

 Career

-Born in Cebu to a composer, Velez first came into the limelight when she won an amateur radio singing contest in the mid-1930s.
+Born in Cebu to composer Manuel Velez and sarsuwela actress Concepcion Cananea, Velez first came into the limelight when she won an amateur radio singing contest in the mid-1930s.
 Prior to the outbreak of World War II, her singing career thrived, and she popularized one of her father's songs, Sa Kabukiran.
 Velez also won the heart of Jose Climaco, the manager of the radio station which had sponsored the contest which won her fame.
-They were married in 1942 and had one daughter named Vivian V. Climaco (May 4, 1944 – September 19, 2021).
+They were married in 1942 and had one daughter named Vivian.

 Her film career began upon the resumption of Filipino film production after the end of the war.
 She joined Filippine Films, and with her husband as director, starred in such films as Binibiro Lamang Kita, Ang Estudyante, and Sa Kabukiran, inspired by the song that had earlier earned her fame.
 Her leading man in these films was Narding Anzures, a former child star.

 Her last film appearance was when she joined LVN Pictures, after the success of her previous films produced by Filippine Films.
 She starred in her first and last movie appearance, which is Enkantada with her new leading man, Jaime de la Rosa.
-It was released in 1958, the same year of her murder.
+It was released in 1948, the same year of her murder.